-Kevin Smith, of Delft Partners and portfolio manager of the TAMIM Asia Small Companies Fund, highlights one of the stocks in the Asia Small Companies portfolio.
-Open House is a Japanese real estate company that trades on a single digit P/E ratio yet delvers a revenue growth rate of 30% and profit growth of 16%.
-Open House has both a strong brand and strong market share of single family housing in key Japanese cities.
+Kevin Smith, of Delft Partners and portfolio manager of the TAMIM Asia Small Companies Fund, highlights one of the stocks in the Asia Small Companies portfolio, Open House (3288.TYO).
+Open House is a Japanese real estate company that trades on a single digit P/E ratio yet delivers a revenue growth rate of 30% and profit growth of 16%.
+Open House has both a strong brand and strong market share of single-family housing in key Japanese cities.
 It is taking advantage of the growing trend of smaller Japanese households and is a stock that is worthy of consideration in your international equity portfolio.

 Open House Co., Ltd. is principally engaged in the real estate development business, the Company operates in the following segments: real estate brokerage business, construction of detached houses, construction contracts, development of new apartments and property management.
 Open House was founded in September 1997 as a franchisee of Century 21 and is headquartered in Tokyo.
 The franchise agreement with Century 21 was dissolved in 2012 and the business then operated with its own brand name.
 Masaaki Arai is the major shareholder and President/CEO of the Company.
 Open House was one of only five Japanese companies included in the Asia Fab 50 list compiled by Forbes in 2018.
 The Company has 1,522 employees.